 Karen Tabb Dina

-Karen Tabb Dina received her PhD in Social Welfare from the University of Washington in Seattle.
-She received her Master of Social Work specializing in Social Policy and Evaluation from the University of Michigan in Ann Arbor and her Bachelor of Arts in Sociology from Eastern Michigan University in Ypsilanti.
+Karen Tabb Dina received her PhD in Social Welfare and a Certificate in Demographic Methods from the University of Washington in Seattle.
+She received her Master of Social Work, concentrating in Social Policy and Evaluation, from the University of Michigan in Ann Arbor and her Bachelor of Arts in Sociology from Eastern Michigan University.

 Research and Practice Interests

 Professor Karen Tabb Dina is interested in women’s health and mental health research with a particular focus on health disparities.
 She is interested in public health social work practice and teaches policy courses with a focus on health policy.